jspan/PHYSICS_SR/README.md

 python main.py --dir_data ../testset --data_test Set5 --model physics_sr --pre_train ../models/X2/model_best.pt --scale 2 --save physics_sr_x2 --save_results --test_only
 ```
 All results can be found in ``./experiment/physics_sr_x2/results/``
-  * To test all the scales, you can modify the options(pre_train, scale) of the command above.
+  * To test all scale, you can modify the options(pre_train, scale) of the command above.
-  * To test other benchmarks, you can modify the options(data_test) of the command above.
+  * To test other benchmarks, you can modify the option(data_test) of the command above.
-  * To change the save root, you can modify the options(save) of the command above.
+  * To change the save root, you can modify the option(save) of the command above.

 ## How to train